-Trump slams 'disgraceful' leak of Mueller questions
+Trump trashes Mueller probe, talk of 'obstruction'

-Washington (CNN)President Donald Trump on Tuesday slammed the disclosure of special counsel Robert Mueller's questions for him, calling the leak "disgraceful."
+Washington (CNN)President Donald Trump on Tuesday slammed special counsel Robert Mueller's investigation into potential obstruction of justice by him, continuing Trump's crusade against what he believes is a "witch hunt."

+"It would seem very hard to obstruct justice for a crime that never happened!
+Witch Hunt!" the President tweeted early Tuesday.

 "So disgraceful that the questions concerning the Russian Witch Hunt were 'leaked' to the media.
 No questions on Collusion.
-Oh, I see...you have a made up, phony crime, Collusion, that never existed, and an investigation begun with illegally leaked classified information.
+Oh, I see ... you have a made up, phony crime, Collusion, that never existed, and an investigation begun with illegally leaked classified information.
 Nice!" he tweeted.

-Referring to the possibility that Mueller could be investigating potential obstruction of justice by Trump, the President later tweeted, "It would seem very hard to obstruct justice for a crime that never happened!
-Witch Hunt!"

 Mueller is interested in asking Trump a variety of questions related to the 2016 campaign and people from Trump's personal life, business interactions and administration, according to Mueller's list of questions for Trump obtained and reported on by The New York Times.